SamuelRiveraC/SamuelRiveraC/README.md

 - <a href="https://consiglidiunavvocato.it/">An Italian law blog</a> (Maintenance and WP plugin development)
 - A project with a friend (No brand yet!)

-### 💬 Ask me about ...
-- About history and philosophy
 ### 📖 What am currently learning ...
 - More advanced topics with React
 - Tensorflow (AI is interasting and useful!)